Cranq-io/cranq-tutorials/prototypes/blockchain/nftport/api v0/get request dispatcher.md

+---
+description: blockchain/nftport/api v0]
+---

 # GET request dispatcher

-[blockchain/nftport/api v0]

 Dispatches a GET request to one of the NFTPort API endpoints.